-Let's begin here, Gospel of John 1:1 (pg.
-1,054): "In the beginning was the Word, and the Word was with God, and the Word was God....
-[Can that be any more simple and plain?
+John 1:1: "In the beginning was the Word, and the Word was with God, and the Word was God."

+Can that be any more simple and plain?
 It means it in the English, and it means it in the Greek absolutely literally with this.
-So that says there are two Gods one became the Father, one became the Son.] ...
-All things came into being through Him...
-[So he had to be there to do it.
-And some minister, in his vain imagination, got up and said, 'Well, Jesus was the 'thought' of God, so He existed then.'
+That says there are two Gods: one became the Father, one became the Son.

+Verse 3: "All things came into being through Him..."
+So, he had to be there to do it!

+Some minister, in his vain imagination, got up and said, 'Jesus was the 'thought' of God, so He existed then.'
 The thinker was the Father, the thought was Jesus.
+That's so much balderdash and intellectual stupidity that it's incredible!

+Verse 3: "All things came into being through Him..."
+That's the whole universe:

+- everything there is

+- everything we can see

+- everything that is manifest to us

+- everything we can't see

+Jesus made it!

-Well, that's so much balderdash and intellectual stupidity that it's incredible!] ...All things came into being through Him...
-[Now, what are 'all things'?
-That's the whole universe, everything there is.
-Everything we can see, everything that is manifest to us, everything we can't see.
-Jesus made it.] ...and not even one thing that was created came into being without Him.
-In Him was life, and the life was the light of men.
-And the light shines in the darkness, but the darkness does not comprehend it" (vs 1, 3-5).
+"...and not even one thing that was created came into being without Him.
+In Him was life, and the Life was the Light of men.
+And the Light shines in the darkness, but the darkness does not comprehend it" (vs 3-5).

-Because people don't want to be bothered with God, because they have more important things to do-failing to realize God created the heavens and the earth; everything on the earth to accommodate human life.
+People don't want to be bothered with God, because they have more important things to do.
+They fail to realize God created the heavens and the earth; everything on the earth to accommodate human life.
 They eat, they breathe, they think, all this sort of thing.
 Then they think and reject God, and wonder why things don't go the way that they should.
 Well, they won't!
 Don't expect them to!

-Now, let's come down here to v 9: "The true Light was that which enlightens everyone who comes into the world....
-[That means the very spirit of man that is in each one of us comes from God to make you and me and every other human being that has ever been a special and individual creation of God-different and separate from any other human being.
-And yet, they reject that.] ...He was in the world, and the world came into being through Him, but the world did not know Him" (vs 9-10).
+Verse 9: "The True Light was that which enlightens everyone who comes into the world."
+That means the very spirit of man that is in each one of us comes from God, to make you and me and every other human being that has ever been a special and individual creation of God, different and separate from any other human being.
+Yet, they reject God.

+Verse 10: "He was in the world, and the world came into being through Him, but the world did not know Him."
 Isn't that an amazing thing when you stop and think of it?